Universal Polynomials for Tautological Integrals on Hilbert Schemes: Enumerative applications

 Let $m^\pr$ be the length of the points of $W^\pr$.
 Clearly, we have $m^\pr > m$, so we have

-As $L$ is $N$-very ample, a slight modification of Lemma \ref{integralIsIncidenceLemma} (i) shows that the codimension of the locus of points containing a point from $W^\pr$ is $> d$, if $N \ge m + 1$.
+As $L$ is $N$-very ample, applying Lemma \ref{integralIsIncidenceLemma} (i) shows that the codimension of the locus of points containing a point from $W^\pr$ is $> d$, if $N \ge m + 1$.
 As $C \in \PP^d$ for a general $\PP^d$, it is not contained in this locus.

-\emph{(3):} By (1) and (2), we know that $C$ has a singularity of type $T_i$ at $x_i$, and suppose for a contradiction that there is a $Z^\pr \in W$ with $Z^\pr \subset C$ such that $Z^\pr \not= Z$.
+(3): By (1) and (2), we know that $C$ has a singularity of type $T_i$ at $x_i$, and suppose for a contradiction that there is a $Z^\pr \in W$ with $Z^\pr \subset C$ such that $Z^\pr \not= Z$.
 Let $Z^\pr = \sqcup Z^\pr_i$ with $Z^\pr_i$ supported at $x_i$.
 Assume that $Z_i \not = Z_i^\pr$ as subschemes.
 But by part (2), the singularity type associated to $Z_i^\pr$ must be $T_i$, and hence we have

 where $M$ is as in Lemma \ref{finiteDetermination} for type $T_i$. \end{proof}